darumatic/apigee-cli/README.rst

 |Upload Python Package badge|
 |Python package badge|

+**DISCLAIMER:**
-**DISCLAIMER:** This package is highly experimental and conventions will probably break down across modules...
+    - This package is highly experimental and conventions will probably break down across modules
+    - This is not an officially supported Google product

 This package provides a command-line interface for the Apigee Management API with multi-factor authentication.